Ask Elton

 10.62.2 Explain the rationale behind consistent and thorough checklist use as opposed to reliance on memory.

-Relying on memory can lead to mistakes or omissions.
+Using a consistent and thorough checklist is important because relying solely on memory can lead to errors or omissions.

 To see more, you must subscribe for licence "PPL" or sesssion "Human Factors"